MSE seminar today on “Microbiome Research with the Yanomami” by David Good

 May 3, 2023; Wednesday,11:00 AM – 1:00 PM EST. Register for the Zoom link here.

-These two weeks, we’ll be bringing some of our Theme 3 speakers back to engage in a panel discussion together on the importance of environmental microbiomes and our place in ecosystems, and then will continue talking about soil health.
+For two weeks, we’ll be bringing back our Theme 3 speakers back to engage in a panel discussion together on the importance of environmental microbiomes and our place in ecosystems, and then will continue talking about soil health.
 Panel will be hosted by Katherine Daiy, Kieran O’Doherty, Mallory Choudoir, Mustafa Saifuddin, and Hannah Holland-Moritz.

 Please note, this session will only be featured live in real-time and will not be recorded.